Countdown (Australian TV program): Countdown Revolution era

 From 3 July 1989 to December 1990, Countdown returned in the guise of Countdown Revolution.
-Without Meldrum, who had since gone on to Hey Hey It's Saturday, it featured a group of young hosts including Tania Lacy and Mark Little.
+Without Meldrum, who had since gone on to Hey Hey It's Saturday, it featured a group of young hosts, including Tania Lacy and Mark Little.
 The duo were fired by the ABC after an unauthorised on-air protest on 22 June 1990 against the policy of not allowing acts to perform live and insisting they mime to backup tracks.
 The show continued until its cancellation in December 1990.
 It also played once a month in Sydney at the Artransa Studios in Frenchs Forest.

 The program aired 6:30 weeknights for 30 mins.
-On Friday nights, the Top 10 biggest selling songs in Australia was counted down (using information from the ARIA Chart).
-Video clips were generally shown, but memorable appearances live on stage included Poison ("Nothin' but a Good Time"), Kylie Minogue ("Hand on Your Heart" and "Never Too Late"), Jason Donovan ("Sealed with a Kiss"), Collette ("All I Wanna Do Is Dance" and "That's What I Like About You"), Brother Beyond ("He Ain't No Competition"), Indecent Obsession ("Say Goodbye"), Martika ("I Feel The Earth Move"), James Freud ("One Fine Day") and many more.
+On Friday nights, the top 10 biggest-selling songs in Australia was counted down (using information from the ARIA Chart).
+Video clips were generally shown, but memorable appearances live on stage included Poison ("Nothin' but a Good Time"), Faith No More ("Epic"), Kylie Minogue ("Hand on Your Heart" and "Never Too Late"), Jason Donovan ("Sealed with a Kiss"), Collette ("All I Wanna Do Is Dance" and "That's What I Like About You"), Brother Beyond ("He Ain't No Competition"), Indecent Obsession ("Say Goodbye"), Martika ("I Feel The Earth Move"), James Freud ("One Fine Day") and many more.

-The hour long Batdance competition was a high rating show in November 1989 where Molly Meldrum aided in the judging of the talent from the state finalists.
+The hour-long Batdance competition was a high-rating show in November 1989, where Molly Meldrum aided in the judging of the talent from the state finalists.

-The ABC's late night continuous music show rage replayed old episodes of Countdown Revolution in January 2012, and again in January 2015, including the first episode from 1989.
+The ABC's late-night continuous music show Rage replayed old episodes of Countdown Revolution in January 2012, and again in January 2015, including the first episode from 1989.

 The Countdown Magazine continued to be published during the run of Countdown Revolution.

-40th Anniversary
+40th anniversary

 Countdown, the show that epitomised the pop music scene in Australia for over a decade, celebrated the 40th anniversary of its debut with the release of an anthology album in 2014.
 A two-part 40th Anniversary TV special, "Countdown: Do Yourself A Favour", was broadcast on Sunday 16 November 2014.
-Hosted by Julia Zemiro and including a guest appearance by Prince Charles.
-At the ARIA Music Awards of 2014 in November both Countdown and Meldrum were inducted into the ARIA Hall of Fame – the first time a non-performing artist was inducted.
+It was hosted by Julia Zemiro and included a guest appearance by Prince Charles.
+At the ARIA Music Awards of 2014 in November, both Countdown and Meldrum were inducted into the ARIA Hall of Fame – the first time a non-performing artist was inducted.

 "Molly" television drama

 A two-part documentary-drama about the life of Meldrum and his experiences with Countdown was created by Channel 7 in 2016.
-Episode one aired on 7 February 2016 and episode two on 14 February 2016.
+Episode one aired on 7 February 2016, while episode two aired on 14 February 2016.
 Australian actor Samuel Johnson starred as Meldrum, with Tom O'Sullivan as Shrimpton and T.J.
 Power as Weekes.
 It tells of the rise and fall of Countdown, its production struggles and various other tales about the music groups that went on it.
-The show received predominantly positive ratings.
+The show received predominantly positive ratings, with 1.79 million viewers watching episode one and 1.52 million viewers watching episode two.